Research Snapshot

 The refreshed model stack argues for the second interpretation.

-Chronos-2 still points materially below spot, and even the less-bearish TimesFM path does not recover today’s price.
+Chronos-2 still points materially below spot, and even the less-weaker TimesFM path does not recover today’s price.
 So while traders can absolutely force short-covering rallies, the medium-term burden of proof is still on the bulls.
-Cocoa now needs follow-through, not just a single strong tape, to reclaim a structurally bullish narrative.
+Cocoa now needs follow-through, not just a single strong tape, to reclaim a structurally upside narrative.

 Winners and losers